mikhailsinyakov/Nodejs-master-class-HA4/readme.md

 The server will send an email in response to a successful operation

-For a successful result, you need to use two environment variables:
- - STRIPE_SECRET_KEY - you can get secret key [here](https://dashboard.stripe.com/account/apikeys)
- - MAILGUN_PRIVATE_KEY - you can get private API key [here](https://app.mailgun.com/app/account/security)
+You can get your Stripe secret key  [here](https://dashboard.stripe.com/account/apikeys) You can get your Mailgun private key  [here](https://app.mailgun.com/app/account/security)